stavpap/sweagle/README.md

 # Sweagle

 ## Information

 This is a Spring Boot 2.1 web application written in the Java programming language destined to run on the JVM with Java 8 (or later).
-In addition a sample UI application is provided in order to test the backend endpoints.
+In addition a basic UI application is provided in order to test the backend endpoints.
 The UI was implemented with AngularJs 8.

 ## Pre-requisites

 In order to compile and run the source code of this project you need to setup: